-Understandably, one of the biggest questions about the PlayStation 5 console is whether or not it is compatible with PS4 games.
-New consoles are always a big investment, and the PS5 is definitely not cheap (or easy to get).
+Understandably, one of the biggest questions about the PlayStation 5 console is whether or not it is compatible with previous-generation games.
+New consoles are always a big investment, and the PS5 is still not cheap (or easy to get).
 It makes sense that gamers want to know whether the PS5 will provide extra value by being backwards compatible with PS4 games.

 Plus, there are a lot of fantastic games for the PS4.
 Even for someone who’s never owned a PlayStation console, backwards compatibility with the PS4 is a huge factor to consider before buying a PS5.
 Read on for everything there is to know!